Scroll down to view full descriptions! Keynotes, Cross-curricular sessions…

 Join in on A Celebration of Rivers and their Watersheds!

-Living Lands and Waters educator, Mike Coyne-Logan, with special guests the Peoria High School Drumline and the Daniel Watkins trio present A Call to Action.
+Living Lands and Waters educator, Mike Coyne-Logan, with special guests the Peoria High School Drumline and the River Valley Rangers present A Call to Action.
 Learn how to help prevent plastics from polluting rivers and their watersheds and our oceans.

 Living Lands and Waters educator, Mike Coyne-Logan